 Lead Site: Mount Sinai

-GUARDD-US is a pragmatic clinical trial that aims to determine the effect of returning APOL1 genetic risk information to hypertensive African ancestry patients and their primary care providers on systolic blood pressure (SBP).
-The primary outcome is SBP at three months comparing patients with high-risk APOL1 variants (positives) vs. no high-risk variants (negatives).
-The co-primary outcome is three-month SBP in positives vs. those receiving delayed testing.
+GUARDD-US is a pragmatic clinical trial that aims to determine the effect of returning apolipoprotein L1 (APOL1) genetic risk information to hypertensive African ancestry patients and their primary care providers on systolic blood pressure (SBP).
+The primary outcome is SBP at three months comparing patients with high-risk APOL1 variants (positives) versus no high-risk variants (negatives).
+The co-primary outcome is three-month SBP in positives versus those receiving delayed testing.
 Secondary outcomes include renal disease testing, and psycho-behavioral factors.
 We will re-randomize APOL1 negative patients to a genotype-guided approach to anti-hypertensive therapy versus usual care and compare three-month SBP.

 Events and News